Regional Transportation Commission of Washoe County: RTC FlexRide

-RTC FlexRide is the system's microtransit service serving Sparks/Spanish Springs, North Valleys and NW Reno/Sommersett.
+RTC FlexRide is the system's on demand microtransit service serving Sparks/Spanish Springs, North Valleys, NW Reno/Sommersett, and South Meadows.
+An additional zone has been proposed, but not yet implemented in Southwest Reno.

 RTC Smart Trips

 In addition to public transportation, RTC RIDE, through their program RTC SMART TRIPS, provides services to assist those wishing to carpool for their commute.

 RTC Vanpool

 RTC VANPOOL is a membership-based service which allows commuters to rent a van for their commute.
 The van is driven by one of the members, who picks up and drops off other riders at an agreed-upon location.
 Expenses are shared by all riders, and subsidized by RTC.

 RTC Trip Match

 RTC TRIP MATCH is a free ride-matching program for the Truckee Meadows offered by RTC SMART TRIPS in partnership with Greenride.

 Streets & Highways

 RTC's Streets and Highways program is a joint effort involving the City of Reno, the City of Sparks, the Washoe County, and RTC.
 Their primary responsibility is road repair and construction within their jurisdiction, specifically, regional roadways, high-traffic (greater than 5,000 avg. daily trips) streets, and roads that cross geographic barriers or that connect jurisdictions.
 Low-traffic and neighborhood streets are left to local jurisdictions.